Glorfingol/web/README.md

 The front office url is your_localhost:your_port/pages/your_page_name
 The media url is your_localhost:your_port/public/media/

-In order to access to the backoffice you need to create backUser.json with a login and a password, store it on your server and declare the path in core.properties
+In order to access to the backoffice you need to create a user in the db and a role with all the privileges and associate the user with the role

+#Administration
+## Users
+You can create and manage users for the manager here.
+You cannot edit the password of the user.
+But you can add roles
+## Roles
+You can create and manage roles for the users here.
+### Rights
+This tab's purpose is to define which rights are given to the role

 # Website management
 ## Menu